dancsecs/szlog/README.md

     | Verbose     | -v[v...] | --v[v...] | --verbose | --quiet    |
     +-------------+-----------------------------------------------+

-that are processed with the program function:
+that are processed with the program functions:

 ```go